arielherself/espresso/README.md

 ## Rainbow stagnation

 South Africa ought to be the industrial engine of its continent.
 Yet its economic performance has been disappointing for a decade and a half.
 Though incomes grew for most people after the end of white rule in 1994, over the past ten years only the top 5% have gained in real terms.
 That has exacerbated already grotesque inequality.

-So when the country gets its latest GDP figures on Tuesday, for the second quarter of this year, forgive South Africans for greeting them with a shrug.
-The data are expected to show a continuing slow rebound from an awful two years of the pandemic.
-But because firms have been hindered by record [blackouts](https://te.arielherself.xyz/the-economist-explains/2022/06/29/why-the-lights-are-going-out-again-in-south-africa), due to the dysfunctional state power company, there will not be a huge surge in activity.
+So forgive South Africans for greeting its latest GDP figures, for the second quarter of this year, with a shrug.
+The economy slowed since the previous quarter in large part because firms were hindered by record [blackouts](https://te.arielherself.xyz/the-economist-explains/2022/06/29/why-the-lights-are-going-out-again-in-south-africa), due to the dysfunctional state power company, Eskom.
+Without reforms to the power monopolist, as well as improvements to the labour market, there will be no huge surge in activity.
 That is what would be required to put a dent in an unemployment rate of 34%, the highest known rate in the world.

 ## The end of Australia’s housing boom